-The Notes are new securities which may not be widely distributed and for which there is currently no active trading market.
-If the Notes are traded after their initial issuance, they may trade at a discount to their initial offering price, depending upon prevailing interest rates, the market for similar securities, general economic conditions and the financial condition of the Issuer.
-Although application has been made to Euronext Dublin for the Notes to be admitted to the official list and trading on the Global Exchange Market, there is no assurance that the application will be accepted or that an active trading market will develop.
-Accordingly, there is no assurance as to the development or liquidity of any trading market for the Notes.
-Therefore, investors may not be able to sell their Notes easily or at prices that will provide them with a yield comparable to similar investments that have a developed secondary market.
+The EUR Notes are new securities which may not be widely distributed and for which there is currently no active trading market.
+If the EUR Notes are traded after their initial issuance, they may trade at a discount to their initial offering price, depending upon prevailing interest rates, the market for similar securities, general economic conditions and the financial condition of the Issuer.
+Although application has been made to Euronext Dublin for the EUR Notes to be admitted to the official list and trading on the Global Exchange Market, there is no assurance that the application will be accepted or that an active trading market will develop.
+Accordingly, there is no assurance as to the development or liquidity of any trading market for the EUR Notes.
+Therefore, investors may not be able to sell their EUR Notes easily or at prices that will provide them with a yield comparable to similar investments that have a developed secondary market.

-The Notes may be redeemed prior to maturity subject to certain conditions.
+The EUR Notes may be redeemed prior to maturity subject to certain conditions.

-In the event that the Issuer would be obliged to increase the amounts payable in respect of any Notes due to any withholding or deduction for or on account of any present or future taxes, duties, assessments or governmental charges of whatever nature imposed, levied, collected, withheld or assessed by or on behalf of any authority having power to tax, the Issuer may redeem all outstanding Notes in accordance with the Conditions.
+In the event that the Issuer would be obliged to increase the amounts payable in respect of any EUR Notes due to any withholding or deduction for or on account of any present or future taxes, duties, assessments or governmental charges of whatever nature imposed, levied, collected, withheld or assessed by or on behalf of any authority having power to tax, the Issuer may redeem all outstanding EUR Notes in accordance with the EUR Conditions.

-Furthermore, the Conditions provide that the Notes are redeemable at the Issuer's option in certain other circumstances and the Issuer may choose to redeem the Notes at times when prevailing interest rates may be relatively low.
-In such circumstances, there can be no assurance that at the relevant time the Noteholders will be able to reinvest the redemption proceeds at an effective interest rate as high as the return that would have been received on such Notes had they not been redeemed.
+Furthermore, the EUR Conditions provide that the EUR Notes are redeemable at the Issuer's option in certain other circumstances and the Issuer may choose to redeem the EUR Notes at times when prevailing interest rates may be relatively low.
+In such circumstances, there can be no assurance that at the relevant time the Noteholders will be able to reinvest the redemption proceeds at an effective interest rate as high as the return that would have been received on such EUR Notes had they not been redeemed.
 Potential investors should consider such reinvestment risk in light of other investments available at that time.

-Enforcement of English court judgments may be affected by the relationship of the UK with the EU.
+Enforcement of English court judgments may be affected by the relationship between United Kingdom with the European Union.